naveedalirehmani/Obsidian/Next.js.md

 1. For individual data fetches, you can opt out of caching by setting the cache option to no-store
 2. Once you specify the no-store option for a fetch request, subsequent fetch requests will also not be cached
-3. By default, Next.js will cache fetch requests that occur before any dynamic functions (cookies), headers), searchParams) are used and will not cache requests found after dynamic functions
+3. By default, Next.js will cache fetch requests that occur before any dynamic functions cookies, headers, searchParams are used and will not cache requests found after dynamic functions

 you can also do
 ```tsx